oracle-quickstart/oci-kubernetes-monitoring/README.md

 across their entire environment - using Logs, Metrics, and Object metadata.

-It does extensive enrichment of logs, metrics and object information to enable cross correlation across entities from different tiers in OCI Logging Analytics.
+It does extensive enrichment of logs, metrics and object information to enable cross correlation across entities from different tiers in OCI Log Analytics.
 A collection of dashboards is provided to get users started quickly.

 ## Solution UI